fusionjs/fusionjs/jazelle/README.md

 `jazelle changes`

-- `--files` - A file containing a list of changed files, one per line
+- `--files` - A file containing a list of changed files, one per line.
+Defaults to stdin
 - `--type` - If type is `bazel`, it prints Bazel targets.
 If type is `dirs`, it prints the project folders.
 Defaults to `dirs`.

 The `files` file can be generated via git: